 If you are a victim or witness to a crime, we urge you to contact University Public Safety immediately.
-If the crime is in progress or involves possible violence call our emergency number x13 or pick up any Blue Light Emergency Phone (BLEP), or dial #413 from AT&T or Verizon cell phones in the Rochester area.
-If the crime involves property, but does not pose an immediate threat, call our non emergency number 585-275-3333.
+If the crime is in progress or poses an immediate threat call our emergency number x13 or pick up any Blue Light Emergency Phone (BLEP), or dial #413 from AT&T or Verizon cell phones in the Rochester area.
+If the crime involves property, but does not pose an immediate threat, call 585-275-3333.
 We will notify other police agencies as needed.